Snesnopic/chisel/README.md

   If not specified, such archives are left untouched.

 **Pipe mode:**
-- If `-` is given as the only input, monolith reads a single file from stdin and writes the optimized result to stdout.
+- If `-` is given as the only input, chisel reads a single file from stdin and writes the optimized result to stdout.
 - In this mode:
   - Only one input (`-`) is allowed, not mixed with other files.
   - No progress bar or CSV/console report is generated.